Learning to Detect Open Carry and Concealed Object with 77GHz Radar

-\textbf{Feature concatenation}: A deep convolutional network computes a feature hierarchy layer by layer, and with subsampling layers, the feature hierarchy has an inherent multi-scale and pyramidal shape \cite{fpn}.
-This in-network feature hierarchy produces feature maps of different spatial resolutions, and introduces large semantic gaps caused by different depths.
-We reuse the multi-scale feature maps from different layers computed in the forward pass that comes free of cost, as illustrated in Fig.~\ref{fig:system_ss}.
-The multi-scale feature maps go through \textit{max-pooling layers} to reduce output size to $1\times1\times1$ and extract the sharp patterns \cite{7780459}.
-Then we flatten and concatenate multi-scale feature maps together to form the multi-scale features ($1\times 3840$ size).
-Besides, we pass the center location of the cropped cube (i.e., range and azimuth angle) to a 3-layer feed-forward neural (\textbf{FFN}) for extracting location features ($1\times 64$ size) and concatenate the location features and multi-scale features together as the final feature ($1\times 3904$ size).
+\textbf{Feature concatenation}: The convolutional backbone computes a feature hierarchy layer by layer, and with downsampling, the feature hierarchy has an inherent multi-scale and semantic gaps \cite{fpn}. \highlighttext{Particularly in our case the local features from lower layers would be beneficial for carried object detection since the object is occupied part of the input image of pedestrian subject.} Following this idea, we reuse the multi-scale feature maps from different layers computed in the forward pass that comes free of cost, as illustrated in Fig.~\ref{fig:system_ss}.
+The multi-scale feature maps go through \textit{max-pooling layers} to extract sharp patterns \cite{7780459} and reformat output to same size $1\times1\times1$.
+Then the reformatted multi-scale feature maps are flattened and concatenated together to form the multi-scale features ($1\times 3840$ size).
+Besides, location features of the cropped cube ($1\times 64$ size) is extracted by passing the center location (i.e., range and azimuth angle) to a 3-layer feed-forward neural network (\textbf{FFN}).
+The obtained location features and multi-scale features are then concatenated together as the final extracted features ($1\times 3904$ size).

-\textbf{Prediction heads}: The concatenated features are input to three same prediction heads to infer if there exists a carried laptop, phone, or knife in the input cropped cube.
+\textbf{Prediction heads}: The concatenated features are input to three same prediction heads to infer if there exists a carried laptop, phone, or knife for the input cube.
 Each prediction head is a 5-layer FFN that makes the existence prediction for a class.
 For example, if the third FFN is in charge of observing knives and it will output the probability of carrying a knife $p$.
 We then can simply check if $p> p_\R{thr}$ to make the single-shot prediction, where $p_\R{thr}$ is a probability threshold.
 The FFN used here has 1 input layer, 3 hidden layers, and 1 output layer as shown in Fig.~\ref{fig:layers}(b).
-The last layer has 2 outputs $(o_1, o_2)$, which are transformed to the prediction probability $p$ using the \textit{softmax function}.
+The last layer has 2 outputs $(o_1, o_2)$, which are transformed to the prediction probability $p$ using the \textit{softmax function} as follows.

 It is worth to be noted here that we adopt 3 independent binary prediction heads instead of using one 3-class prediction head.
-The reason behind it is that the 3-class prediction head doesn't allow the coexistence of more than one object, which is unreliable for most of practical scenarios.
+The reason behind it is that the 3-class prediction head with \textit{softmax} doesn't allow the coexistence of more than one object which is pretty common in real-life scenarios.